hup-dev/Zip-Code-Rent-Analyzer/README.md

 NOTE: If you do not have the API Key for this project, use zipcodes in the market_data_db such as 10012, or 90210.
 ## Future Plans

-Also, this is still version one so it has some bugs and a lack of error handling.

 I plan on adding some more features such as:
 * Valid zipcodes with no rent data currently crash the app